m4rw3r/php-libev/README.rst

 libev break flag:

 * ``EventLoop::BREAK_ONE``:    will break the innermost loop, default behaviour
 * ``EventLoop::BREAK_ALL``:    will break all the currently running loops

 **boolean EventLoop::setIOCollectInterval(double = 0)**

-Sets the time libev spends waiting for new IO events between loop iterations, seconds.
+Sets the time libev spends sleeping for new IO events between loop iterations, seconds.

+**boolean EventLoop::setTimeoutCollectInterval(double = 0)**

+Sets the time libev spends sleeping for new timeout events between loop iterations, seconds.

 **int EventLoop::getPendingCount()**